-Whistleblowers who are found to have intentionally made false claims will be subject to disciplinary measures.
+Whistleblowers within the Workforce who are found to have intentionally made false claims may be subject to disciplinary measures.

 Unprotected Disclosures

 Disclosures relating to personal work-related grievances do not count as protected disclosures for the purpose of this Policy and under Federal whistleblower protection laws.
 A disclosure regarding a personal work-related grievance is any disclosure that: